 Airbus A380 Specifications

 The A380-800 has a standard seating layout for 555 passengers on two decks in a three class configuration.
 This will vary from airline to airline.
 QANTAS, for example, has fitted its aircraft out with 523 seats in three classes.
 The A380 has 49% more floor area but only 35% more seats than the Boeing 747-400 which it was set to compete against (this is in the 555 seat configuration).
 This allows more room for passenger amenities such as bars, gymnasiums and duty free shops at the airlines discretion.
+Of course these amenities are all very well at the conceptual stage, but economic pressures add a bit of a reality check and to date no airline has added these amenties, save for First Class cabins on Emirates and Singapore Airlines.

 The aircraft is equipped with four 70,000lb thrust engines, either the Rolls Royce Trent 900 or the General Electric / Pratt & Whitney Engine Alliance GP7200.
 Rolls Royce delivered the first Trent 900 engine in February 2004 and it made a successful first flight on an A340-300 test-bed in May 2004.